arthurbcp/kuma-site/src/content/docs/overview/runs.md

 The values of each property of each handler are Go template strings, which may contain variables, functions, and expressions just like any other template.
 Usage: `.data.variableName`.

-To learn more about text templates and how to use them with Kuma, visit the link: [Text Templates in Go](/complements/go-templates)
+To learn more about text templates and how to use them with Mr. Smith, visit the link: [Text Templates in Go](/complements/go-templates)

 ## Example